 Inspections within the ambit of resolution 1970 (2011)

 14. As in previous reporting periods, two States neighbouring Libya informed the Secretariat that they routinely carried out inspections of suspect vessels heading to or from Libya in their territorial waters.
-Likewise, the European Union reported that the crime information cell located within the headquarters of operation IRINI had made [15] recommendations for inspections in the ports of European Union member states, [10] of which had been carried out by relevant law enforcement agencies.
+The European Union reported that the crime information cell located within the headquarters of operation IRINI had made 15 recommendations for inspections in the ports of European Union member States, 10 of which had been carried out by relevant law enforcement agencies.
 The United Nations Office on Drugs and Crime also informed the Secretariat that it continued to support maritime law enforcement agencies of countries in the Mediterranean region in tackling illegal weapons trafficking by sea in the Eastern Mediterranean, including trafficking destined to Libya, within the framework of the subprogramme for the Mediterranean of its Global Maritime Crime Programme, which had established an office in Libya, where its regional coordinator is currently based.

 V. Observations

-15. I would like to reiterate my appreciation for the continued efforts of the European Union, acting, through operation IRINI, under the authorizations renewed by resolution 2635 (2022).
+15. I would like to reiterate my appreciation for the continued efforts of the European Union, acting, through operation IRINI, under the authorizations renewed by the Security Council in its resolution 2635 (2022).
 Continued engagement with all relevant partners and stakeholders, in particular the Libyan authorities, remains important in the implementation of the authorizations.

 16. All Member States can complement the efforts of operation IRINI by inspecting, in their own territories, including at seaports and airports, cargo bound to or from Libya.
-Training and capacity-building of vetted members of the Libyan coastguard and navy, as well as of the Libyan port and customs authorities, in accordance with the arms embargo, and incorporating guarantees for the protection of human rights, continue to remain relevant in that regard.
+Training and capacity-building of vetted members of the Libyan Coast Guard and Navy, as well as of the Libyan port and customs authorities, in accordance with the arms embargo, and incorporating guarantees for the protection of human rights, continue to remain relevant in that regard.
 The provision of border management support to countries neighbouring Libya, upon their request, can also enhance implementation of the arms embargo.

-17. I reiterate my call upon all Libyan, regional and international actors to take the necessary steps to ensure strict compliance with the arms embargo and full implementation of the ceasefire agreement, including the action plan for the withdrawal of mercenaries, foreign fighters, and foreign forces.
+17. I reiterate my call upon all Libyan, regional and international actors to take the necessary steps to ensure strict compliance with the arms embargo and full implementation of the ceasefire agreement, including the action plan for the withdrawal of mercenaries, foreign fighters and foreign forces.
 Support for the disarmament, demobilization and reintegration of armed groups, once the conditions are conducive to such a process, is also important.
 The Security Council and its Committee can also take additional steps, based on the recommendations made by the Panel of Experts, to enhance the implementation of the arms embargo.